 Lecture quizzes: The quizzes posted on Canvas are meant to reinforce important concepts covered in the video lectures.
-Quizzes are to be completed prior to the start of lab the relevant lab (deadlines will be posted on Canvas).
+Quizzes are to be completed prior to the start of the relevant lab (deadlines will be posted on Canvas) to encourage coming to lab with relevant background knowledge.

-Because mastery is not necessarily expected after watching the video lecture, scoring 85% or higher will result in full points.
+Because mastery is not necessarily expected after watching the video lecture, an average score from all lecture quizzes of 85% or higher will result in full points (adjusted at the end of the quarter).
 Please follow-up on things you are confused about!
 Ask questions in class or lab, come to office hours!

-Lab notebooks: Each student will be assigned an individual digital lab notebook (Google Doc) that you will use for the quarter.
-These will be made available through the Canvas Site.
+Lab notebooks: Each student will be assigned an individual digital lab/research notebook (Google Doc) that you will use for the quarter.
+These will be made available through the Canvas Site and via email to you directly (Week 1).
 Complete and organized lab notebook entries are a critical part of effective work in a research lab.
 As such, we expect students to practice good lab notebook entry habits.
 Please consult the lab notebook guidelines and rubric, which includes a link to an example notebook.
-Lab notebook entries will be regularly checked and scored for various components: pre-lab work which often includes a summaries and predictions, in-lab work such as data analysis and discussion of data, drawing conclusions supporting by reasoning and including a biological or procedural mechanism/explanation, troubleshooting results when necessary.
-Initially both Wednesday and Friday notebook entries will be checked, and as the quarter progresses, we will check one entry per week (random whether it will be Wed or Fri).
-In total, about 10 entries will be checked and scored.
+Lab notebook entries will be regularly and randomly checked and scored for various components: pre-lab work which often includes a summaries and predictions, in-lab work such as data analysis and discussion of data, drawing conclusions supporting by reasoning and including a biological or procedural mechanism/explanation, troubleshooting results when necessary.
+In total, about 5 entries will be checked and scored.